-Along its 36.5-kilometer route, the Sierra Greenway runs through six municipalities in the provinces of Cadiz and Seville: Olvera, Pruna, Coripe, Montellano, the Coronil and Puerto Serrano.
+Along its 36.5-kilometer route, the Sierra Greenway runs through six municipalities in the provinces of Cadiz and Seville that the audioguide will describe in details: Olvera, Pruna, Coripe, Montellano, the Coronil and Puerto Serrano.
 The landscape is covered with olive trees and a Mediterranean forest studded with holm oaks, gall oaks, carob trees, mastic trees and wild olive trees.
 Alongside the Greenway runs the Guadalete River and its tributaries, the Guadalporcún and the Guadamanil Rivers, by which one finds fresh meadows and a rich riverside woodland.
 The Greenway route, dotted with tunnels and viaducts, brings us to such interesting places such as the meeting point of the the Guadalporcún and Guadalete Rivers, the “Chaparro de la Vega”, a centennial holm oak of enormous size, and the Rock of Zaframagón Natural Reserve in western Andalusia, home of the largest griffon vultures’ colony.
 Today the old railway stations receive visitors with a new look, as they have been converted to lodgings, restaurants and interpretation centers.
 Whether on foot, on horseback or by bicycle, traveling along the Sierra Greenway means going into an area of historic significance, beautiful landscapes and lush nature.
 A route that follows the steps of an old railroad line, now converted into a Greenway.

 Viaducts: crossing over the water

 These three types of constructions tell us about the main infrastructures of the Sierra Greenway: tunnels, viaducts and train stations, and add extra information.
 This first panel highlights the complex orography of the path, which required major civil constructions.
-The four viaducts that can be found in the Sierra Greenway are outstanding constructions—samples of engineering practiced in Andalusia in the early 20th century.
+The four viaducts that can be found with the audioguide in the Sierra Greenway are outstanding constructions—samples of engineering practiced in Andalusia in the early 20th century.
 The most interesting, from a technical and architectural standpoint, is in Coripe, spanning the 237-meter-long Guadalporcún River with the help of ten arches.

 To go through these mountains, it was necessary to build thirty tunnels along the route between Olvera and Puerto Serrano, passing through the reliefs that stood in the way of the old Sierra Railroad.
 The longest is nearly one kilometer long and runs through the bowels of the “Cerro del Castillo”, in Coripe.
 This and others long tunnels are now lit.